De-escalate Or Deescalate? Which One Is Correct?

 But it helps to know how to use it and get your orthography right.

-Increasing, expanding, improving, or enlarging your grammar and linguistic knowledge is one fun part of being a writer.
+Increasing, expanding, improving, or enlarging your grammar and linguistic knowledge is one of the fun parts of being a writer.

 In that last sentence, perhaps I should have avoided using weak ing words.